 Montréal Gay Travel

-Montréal gay travel advice for hotels and where to stay, gay bars, clubs, saunas, the gay village & more!
+Montréal gay travel advice for hotels, where to stay, gay bars, clubs, bathhouses, the gay village & pride!

 The Gay Travel Experience: Montréal, Canada

 Montréal’s gay life is found in the popular gay village, located in the east of the city near the Latin quarter.
 The gay village has increasingly been promoted as a tourist destination over recent years.

 I have personally found more and more of my friends taking trips to Montréal for a good time!

 Gay-owned restaurants, clothing stores and bars line the streets beneath festive hanging balls.
 This rainbow art installation that has become symbolic of Montréal’s gay life.
 The city is one of the best lgbt-friendly destinations for gay travelers who want to visit Canada.